acodeguy/vending-machine/readme.md

 ```bash
 rspec
 ```
+This project has 100% coverage over 12 test examples.

 ## Using the Vending Machine
-Fire-up IRB with the two RUby source files included:
+Fire-up IRB with the two Ruby source files included:

 ```bash
 irb -r ./lib/inventory.rb -r ./lib/vending_machine.rb
 ```
 I recommend having an Inventory created first.
 Inventory objects can be created with an array of items:

-### Preparing the inital stock and change
+### Preparing the initial stock and change
 ```ruby
 stock = [
   { name: 'Twix', price: 0.45, code: 'A1', quantity: 1 },